electrode-io/fynpo/packages/fyn/README.md

 `fyn` is a fast node package manager for the [flat node_modules design].

-It installs only one copy of every package and uses symlink/junction to setup the module dependencies.
+It installs only one copy of every package and uses symlink/junction to setup the nested dependencies.

 With [flat-module] `fyn` offers a better local module development workflow than `npm link`.